Women's March Has 501(c)(4) IRS Status as It Campaigns Against Trump

-Women’s March, Inc. enjoys nonprofit status with the IRS via a 501(c)4 registration as a “social welfare organization” while it openly campaigns against President Donald Trump.
+Women’s March, Inc. enjoys nonprofit status with the IRS via a 501(c)(4) registration as a “social welfare organization” while it openly campaigns against President Donald Trump.

 The left-wing organization’s donation page states, “2020 is the year when we’re going to finish what we started and defeat Donald Trump once and for all.”
-Its most recent annual report identifies its 501(c)4 registration with the IRS alongside its opposition to Trump:
+Its most recent annual report identifies its 501(c)(4) registration with the IRS alongside its opposition to Trump:

 Women’s March Inc. is the 501(c)4 entity established following the 2017 Women’s March on Washington, to carry out the mission of the march through programmatic support for the decentralized network of grassroots leaders, investment in building women’s political power and rapid response actions to human rights crises created by the Trump administration.